Primary School Sport Funding

 As well as SSP festivals and competitions, children at Chudleigh Knighton also benefit from a number of sporting opportunities organized through the First Federation.
-For two out of the past three years, both our Colts and Senior Netball Teams have won the inter-schools annual Netball competitions, held at Blackpool CE Primary School!
 Part of the funding has been used to contribute towards the cost of a mini-bus for transporting pupils to the various festivals and competitions.

 - It has facilitated increased professional development for teachers to enhance their PE teaching skills, whereby they plan, observe and work alongside a PE consultant.
 Teachers agree areas of focus that include confidence, subject knowledge, lesson structure, assessment and planning for progression.

-- Purchase of a range of sporting equipment such as hard balls, footballs, goal posts and team kits.
+- Purchase of a range of sporting equipment.

 - Funding a whole week of sporting activities during July, including specialist coaches spending time with every age group, focusing on a sport that children would normally find difficult to access.